PyGOD: A Python Library for Graph Outlier Detection: Library Design and Implementation

 \textbf{API Design}.
-Inspired by the API design of \texttt{scikit-learn} \citep{sklearn_api} and \texttt{PyOD} \citep{zhao2019pyod}, all detection algorithms in \system inherit from a base class with the same API interface: (\textit{i}) \texttt{fit} trains the detection model, gets the outlier scores (the higher, the more outlying) and labels on the input data, and generates necessary statistics for prediction (in the inductive setting); (\textit{ii}) \texttt{decision\_function} leverages the trained model to predict the raw outlier scores of the incoming data (in the inductive setting); (\textit{iii}) \texttt{predict} returns the binary prediction using the trained model (0 for normal samples and 1 for outliers); and (\textit{iv}) \texttt{predict\_proba} returns the probability of samples being outlier using the leading method \citep{kriegel2011interpreting}.
-Meanwhile, we also include the recent advance in providing the confidence score in outlier detection \citep{perini2020quantifying} for the above prediction methods.
-The usage of the above APIs is demonstrated in Code demo~\ref{lst:label}. \textbf{Streamlined Graph Learning with PyG}.
-We choose to develop \system on top of the popular \texttt{PyG} Llibrary for multiple reasons.
-First, this reduces the complexity in processing graph data for users.
+As shown in Figure \ref{fig:vis}, inspired by the API design of \texttt{scikit-learn} \citep{sklearn_api} and \texttt{PyOD} \citep{zhao2019pyod}, all detection algorithms in \system inherit from a base class with the same API interface: (\textit{i}) \texttt{fit} trains the detector, gets the outlier scores (higher means more outlying) and outlier prediction on the input data, and generates necessary statistics for prediction (in the inductive setting); (\textit{ii}) \texttt{predict} leverages the trained model to predict on the input data in the inductive setting (no input data are required in the transductive setting). \texttt{predict} returns a binary prediction (0 for normal samples and 1 for outliers), a raw outlier score, a probability of a sample being an outlier (using the method by \citet{kriegel2011interpreting}), and a confidence score \citep{perini2020quantifying} based on users' needs.
+The usage of the above APIs is demonstrated in Code Demo~\ref{lst:label}.

+\textbf{Streamlined Graph Learning with PyG}.
+We choose to develop \system on top of the popular \texttt{PyG} library for multiple reasons.
+First, this reduces the complexity of processing graph data for users.
 That is, \system only requires the input data to be in the standard graph data format in PyG\footnote{PyG data object: \url{https://pytorch-geometric.readthedocs.io/en/latest/modules/data.html}}.
-Notably, different detection models need distinct information from a \texttt{PyG} graph.
-Within the implementation of each detection model, we design an abstract \texttt{process\_graph} method to extract necessary information, e.g., the adjacency matrix, node, and edge attributes, etc., for the underlying detection algorithm.
-Second, most of the detection algorithms share common backbones (see Table \ref{table:algorithms}) like graph convolutional neural networks (GCN) \citep{kipf2016semi} and graph autoencoders \citep{kipf2016variational}, where PyG already provides optimized implementation.
-Third, PyG is the most popular GNN libraries with advanced functions like graph sampling and distributed training.
-Under the PyG framework, we enable and implement mini-batch and/or sampling for selected models to accommodate the learning with large graphs as shown in Table \ref{table:algorithms}.
+Second, most of the detectors use GNNs \citep{kipf2016semi} as their backbone (see Table \ref{table:algorithms}), where PyG already provides an optimized implementation.
+Third, PyG is the most popular GNN library with advanced functions like graph sampling and distributed training.
+Under the PyG framework, we implement mini-batch processing and/or sampling for selected models to accommodate learning with large graphs as shown in Table \ref{table:algorithms}.